FalkorDB/docs/design/client_spec.md

 3) 1) "Query internal execution time: 1.085412 milliseconds"
 ```

 These results are being parsed by `redis-cli`, which adds such visual cues as array indexing and indentation, as well as type hints like `(integer)`.
 The actual data transmitted is formatted using the [RESP protocol](https://redis.io/topics/protocol).
-All of the current RedisGraph clients rely upon a stable Redis client in the same language (such as [redis-rb](https://github.com/redis/redis-rb) for Ruby) which handles RESP decoding.
+All of the current FalkorDB clients rely upon a stable Redis client in the same language (such as [redis-rb](https://github.com/redis/redis-rb) for Ruby) which handles RESP decoding.

 ### Top-level array results